-In 2013 we were making salsa out of my parents kitchen under the Cottage Food Law, we knew that without a commercial kitchen we would not be able to sell wholesale and were even operating in a grey area; where an over ambitious health inspector could possibly shut us down.
+In 2013 we were making salsa out of my parents' kitchen under the Cottage Food Law.
+We knew that without a commercial kitchen we would not be able to sell wholesale and were even operating in a grey area, where an overly ambitious health inspector could possibly shut us down.
 We began looking for a place to rent.
-As fortune would have it my mom was doing a farmers market in Purvis and Mr. Bickham came by and tried our salsa.
-Also fortunately, he liked it and after a brief conversation left some information saying that he had a small commercial kitchen available for rent if we wanted to look at it.
+As good fortune would have it, my mom was doing a farmers market in Purvis and Mr. Bickham came by and tried our salsa.
+Also, fortunately, he liked it, and after a brief conversation he left some information saying that he had a small commercial kitchen available for rent if we wanted to look at it.
 At the time I spent a lot of time in Downtown Hattiesburg, and I had found a cool building with a loft for me to live in while building my business.
-So we set up a day with a health inspector, Aaron Walters (I may have to write a piece about Aaron one day, he was also very helpful to us and gone far too soon), to look at the Downtown Hattiesburg location and the location at Mr. Bickham’s in Purvis.
+So we set up a day with a health inspector, Aaron Walters (I may have to write a piece about Aaron one day; he was also very helpful to us and gone far too soon), to look at the Downtown Hattiesburg location and the location at Mr. Bickham’s in Purvis.

-After inspecting both locations the Downtown Hattiesburg one was deemed the cooler of the two, however better minds in the form of my dad’s and the recommendation of Aaron, due to the cost to renovate the Downtown location, we began renting from Mr. Bickham.
-He gave us almost complete freedom to do with the kitchen as we needed, we took out existing stoves and put in a new one, we then managed to cram a 40 gallon steam kettle into our 400 sq ft kitchen.
-Where during the summer when we were cooking and the A/C was going would still make the room temperature over 100 degrees.
+After inspecting both locations the Downtown Hattiesburg one was deemed the cooler of the two.
+However, better minds prevailed in the form of my dad’s advice and Aaron's recommendation.
+Due to the cost to renovate the Downtown location, we began renting from Mr. Bickham.
+He gave us almost complete freedom to do with the kitchen as we needed.
+We took out existing stoves and put in a new one.
+We then managed to cram a 40 gallon steam kettle into our 400 sq ft kitchen where, during the summer, when we were cooking and the A/C was going, would still make the room temperature over 100 degrees.

 As we grew, slowly but surely we filled his little kitchen with shelves and product until we were bursting at the seams.
-Then in 2017 I approached him about renting another building on his property, a large room inside of a warehouse.
-This room had not been used in any of the previous years leading up to this point, except for storage.
-He agreed and once again gave me an unbelievable deal.
+Then, in 2017, I approached him about renting another building on his property - a large room inside of a warehouse.
+This room had not been used for anything except storage prior to this time.
+Mr. Bickham agreed and once again gave me an unbelievable deal.
 It wasn’t until the summer of 2018 that I even had the money to begin renovations.
 We put a lot of sweat equity into the remodeling and getting the building up to code.
-When he finally came to see it he told me, “I have to admit, you had a vision for this place that I didn’t have.”
+When he finally came to see it, he told me, “I have to admit, you had a vision for this place that I didn’t have.”

-Mr. Bickham had been around enough businesses, start ups, etc to know that for the most part they fail and there were many times that I told him about a new job or opportunity that had come up and how if it came to fruition that I might take it.
-During all those years, he never once told me whether I should or shouldn’t.
+Mr. Bickham had been around enough businesses, start-ups, etc to know that, for the most part they fail.
+There were many times that I told him about a new job or opportunity that had come up and how, if it came to fruition, I might take it.
+During all those years, he never once told me whether I should or shouldn’t go for another opportunity.
 His advice was consistently, “You should do what is right for you.”
 So I cleaned pools, worked in warehouses, and loaded trucks, all while making salsa.

 I don’t know about his charitable giving, or if he gave to charity, but I wouldn’t be surprised if he did.
 If you worked at his restaurant and you worked hard, he would help you however he could.
 He personified helping those who help themselves.
 I don’t believe that he believed in handouts, but he certainly believed and lived helping people, sometimes at his own expense.

 I don’t believe that it is possible for me to express in words just how much of an impact that Mr. Bickham had on me.
-For the past five years he has become a part of my life and whether or not he was terrible at business as he sometimes supposed, he made a huge impact on mine.
-While all along showing me through his life, that business and money are only fleeting and that it is your family and enjoying what you have now that truly matters.
+For the past five years he has become a part of my life, and whether or not he was terrible at business as he sometimes supposed, he made a huge impact on my life while all along showing me, through his life, that business and money are only fleeting and that it is your family and enjoying what you have now that truly matters.
 I believe that is the legacy that Mr. Bickham leaves behind, and it is one that will be remembered for at least as long as I live.